 The Bank holds collateral against loans and advances to customers and others in the form of mortgage interests over property, registered securities over other assets, and guarantees.
-Estimates of fair value are based on the value of collateral assessed at the time of borrowing, and generally are not updated except when a loan is individually assessed as impaired.
+Fair value of collateral is assessed at the time of borrowing, and generally are not updated except when a loan is individually assessed as impaired.
 Collateral generally is not held over balances with banks or broker/dealers, except when securities are held under resale agreements.
-Collateral is generally not held against investment securities, and no such collateral was held at the reporting date (2015: no collateral held).
+Collateral is generally not held against investment securities, and no such collateral was held at the reporting date (2016: no collateral held).